PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 The trade-off: Steam Input applies only to games launched through the Steam client.
 Epic Games Store, GOG, standalone installers, and the PS4 console itself see none of these settings.
 For those, fall back to DS4Windows or the pinhole reset.

-Key fact: For a two-year-old DualShock 4 with light drift, the dead-zone working range lives between 0.08 and 0.12, with Anti-Dead Zone at 0.15 to 0.20 to keep start-of-movement responsive.
+Key fact: for a two-year-old DualShock 4 with light drift, the dead-zone working range lives between 0.08 and 0.12, with Anti-Dead Zone at 0.15 to 0.20 to keep start-of-movement responsive.
 Above 0.15 on a controller under three years old, you are masking a hardware fault, not calibrating.

 How do I calibrate the gyroscope on a DualShock 4?